kanbanyte/sepa/sqap/sqap.md

 If the team anticipates that the project will not be finished on time, a meeting is held to re-prioritize tasks based on their progress and importance.
 The client and supervisor will also receive notifications in such case to provide further assistance.

-## Risks with respect to the management
+## Risks With Respect To The Management
 |Rank|Name/Description|Occurrence Probability<br/>(H/M/L)|Severity<br/>(H/M/L)|Mitigation Strategy|Contingency|
 |:-:|:-|:-:|:-:|:-|:-|
 |1|Team leader absence.|L|M-H|Co-leader selected in advance.|Emergency vote.|